xav-ie/transitive-type-check/README.md

 https://github.com/Swatinem/rollup-plugin-dts/issues/113

-So, this script, `check-transitive-types.nu`, takes your `./dist` files and finds which type `dependencies` are incorrectly declared in `devDependencies` when they should be in `dependencies` or `peerDependencies`!
+So, this package, `check-transitive-types`, takes your `./dist` files and finds which type `dependencies` are incorrectly declared in `devDependencies` when they should be in `dependencies` or `peerDependencies`!